Open-Scholarship-Strategy/site/index.md

 * Establish a permanent fund to be used towards more sustainable ventures, including Open Source software development, APCs and BPCs, preprint servers, and other costs related to Open Scholarship.

-* Incentivize and mandate all research outputs to be published in Open Access journals or platforms.
+* Incentivize and mandate all research outputs to be published in Open Access, Green (repositories) or Gold (journals or other digital/electronic platforms).

 * Incentivize junior scholars to practice openness in their scholarly lifecycle (including research and education).